Furlough Scheme extended until the end of April 2021

 - Until the end of April 2021, employer’s can continue to claim 80% of an employee’s salary for hours not worked (up to a maximum of £2,500 per month).

-employers are required to pay the following:
+- To clarify, employers are required to pay the following:

 - For hours worked: wages, National Insurance Contributions and pensions.